A microscopic theory of Curzon-Ahlborn heat engine

 where $\tau_{H}$ is the duration of the process.
 The heat absorbed from the hot heat bath during the isothermal expansion process is

 \item Adiabatic expansion.
-Finally, the work parameter is quenched from $\lambda_{4}$ to the initial value $\lambda_{1}$ instantaneously with the effective temperature changing from $\theta_{H}$ to $\theta_{C}$ accordingly, satisfying $\theta_{H}/\theta_{C}=\lambda_{4}/\lambda_{1}$. \end{enumerate} Figure \ref{fig1}(b) illustrates the control scheme of the work parameter $\lambda$ and the evolution of the effective temperature $\theta$ in a finite-time cycle.
-Combing Eqs. (\ref{eq:workingfluidtemperature}-\ref{eq:hotisothermal_heat}), it is straightforward to verify the precondition (\ref{item4}) that the entropy change of the working substance after a cycle is zero $\Delta S=\left\langle Q_{H}\right\rangle /\theta_{H}+\left\langle Q_{C}\right\rangle /\theta_{C}=0.$ Therefore, the microscopic model, together with the explicit control scheme $\lambda(t)$, constitutes a microscopic realization of the CA engine.
+Finally, the work parameter is quenched from $\lambda_{4}$ to the initial value $\lambda_{1}$ instantaneously with the effective temperature changing from $\theta_{H}$ to $\theta_{C}$ accordingly, satisfying $\theta_{H}/\theta_{C}=\lambda_{4}/\lambda_{1}$. \end{enumerate} The control scheme of the work parameter $\lambda$ and the evolution of the effective temperature $\theta$ in a finite-time cycle are illustrated in Fig. \ref{fig1}(b).

+Combing Eqs. (\ref{eq:workingfluidtemperature})-(\ref{eq:hotisothermal_heat}), it is straightforward to verify the precondition (\ref{item4}) that the entropy change of the working substance after a cycle is zero $\Delta S=\left\langle Q_{H}\right\rangle /\theta_{H}+\left\langle Q_{C}\right\rangle /\theta_{C}=0.$ Therefore, the microscopic dynamics of the model, together with the explicit control scheme $\lambda(t)$, constitutes a microscopic theory of the CA engine.